yousha-waja/taxi-queue-app-uj-2023/readme.md

 ## Work submission

-Check your Email for the links to submit your App URL (render.com) and the URL to your GitHub repository on feedback.projectcodex.co.
+Check your Email for the links to submit your App URL (render.com) and the URL to your GitHub repository on [feedback.projectcodex.co](feedback.projectcodex.co).

-Spend the first 30 minutes of your assessment on planning.
+Spend the first 30 minutes of your Solo Code session on planning.
 Read through all the different scenarios & create a Kanban Board with the tasks you think you need to complete.
-Email a link to your Kanban board to `uj-mentors@projectcodex.co`.
+Email a link of your Kanban board to `uj-mentors@projectcodex.co`.
 Create pseudo code using code comments to help you think through what you need to do.
 Ask for help

 Ask if you need help or clarity

-And make sure you submit your final links by latest **16h00**.
+And make sure you submit your final links by latest **16h00** on **21 August 2023**.